dd32/td-gh-ex/readme.txt

 Sass
 1. If you want to edit theme css using sass please use https://wordpress.org/plugins/wp-scss/ wordpress plugin otherwide you can edit style.css by creating child theme of bcorporate.

+Menus
+The theme has two menus.
+The main menu supports 4 levels, while the footer menu only supports one level.

+Custom template
+There are two custom page templates.
+You must select homepage template to work all the homepage settings in customizer.
+And contact us page template to get contact page layout.

 == Frequently Asked Questions ==